BarkleyREI/Front-End-Coding-Standards/docs/layout.md

 - Create an index.html that is a Table of Contents for the project.
 > This is especially useful to QA to know what to test.

+## Assemble.io

+Using the Generator version 2+ will allow you to bootstrap a project using the Assemble.io static site generator.

+- Store all static content inside fixture json files
+- Write your partials and modules so they can be reused across the website easily

 ## Responsive Web Design

 - Always design mobile first (using min-width media queries)